danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Then the candidate can go ahead and solve the problem on their own time, with their own editor, tooling, keyboard shortcuts etc. Since each candidate may come up with different questions, the direction the solution may also vary.
 This is very reflective of how things happen in the real world.
 Based on questions developers think of, often product will be like "Good question!
 I hadn't thought of that case".
 Then the solution may take a different shape.

-As part of the assignment, the candidate should include *some* automated testing.
+If writing automated tests is important to the company, as part of the assignment, the candidate should include *some* automated testing.
 This need not include 100% coverage as that's more time than can reasonably be asked of someone who is doing unpaid work.
 However, the goal here is to see if they can identify the critical path(s) in the code and ensure these are covered with meaningful tests.
 Leave it up to the candidate to decide what level of testing is appropriate.

-As part of the assignment, the candidate should also provide setup and "how to" instructions in the Readme so that the assessor can setup the project and reproduce the solution.
+If engineering documentation is important to the company, as part of the assignment, the candidate should also provide setup and "how to" instructions in the Readme so that the assessor can setup the project and reproduce the solution.
 And a brief write-up of their solution.
 Tell them that the goal of this write-up is to ensure that another developer could pick up where they left off and further enhance the product.

 After the candidate submits the solution, a follow-on meeting can be scheduled to discuss it.
 Such as what was the most challenging part, why the given solution was chosen, what trade-offs were considered etc. Part of the assessment can also include, how easy was it to follow along with the setup instructions?
 How easy would it be to enhance the solution to add more features?